If you love kombucha, this DIY Homemade Kombucha recipe is for you! Brewing your own kombucha is pretty easy and saves you a ton of money.

 - Place the jar in a warm area that is between 75°-85°.
 Cold temperatures cause mold, so a warm area is necessary for the success of your kombucha!

 - The kombucha will be ready between 7-21 days.
 Taste it at day 7.
 If it's too sweet, ferment it longer.
 I like to brew mine for 18 days.
+Save 1-2 cups for the next batch and start another batch!

 *Note: Nutrition information should be considered an estimate only.
 Different nutrition calculators give you different results.